A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: Introduction

-Haydys-Witten theory on four-manifolds has recently been the focus of independent research by Er, Ong and Tan \cite{Er2023}.
-For instance, they provide a physics-based derivation of the fact that when $\theta=0$ (i.e., $v$ coincides with the instanton flow direction $\del_s$), the Floer chain complex is generated by Vafa-Witten solutions.
-Indeed, for compact four-manifolds, our proposed Haydys-Witten Floer groups for $\theta \in (0,\pi)$ are trivial, since the underlying $\theta$-Kapustin-Witten equations admit only trivial solutions (\autoref{thm:background-Kapustin-Witten-vanishing}, cf. \autoref{sec:background-HWF-theory-general-manifolds}).
-This leaves the $\theta=0$ case, which is equivalent to Vafa-Witten theory \cite{Vafa1994}, as the primary source of non-trivial Floer homology for compact four-manifolds \cite{Haydys2010,Ong2022}.
-Er, Ong, and Tan also briefly discuss a continuous family of Haydys-Witten theories on four-manifolds of the form $X^3 \times S^1$.
-Such product manifolds permit a natural non-vanishing vector field $w$ along the $S^1$-factor and are thus closely related to the constructions discussed here \cite[Sec.
-7.4]{Er2023}.
+Haydys--Witten theory on four-manifolds has recently been the focus of independent research by Er, Ong and Tan~\cite{Er2023}.
+For instance, they provide a physics-based derivation of the fact that when $\theta=0$ (i.e., $v$ coincides with the instanton flow direction $\del_s$), the Floer chain complex is generated by Vafa--Witten solutions.
+Indeed, for compact four-manifolds, our proposed Haydys--Witten Floer groups for $\theta \in (0,\pi)$ are trivial, since the underlying $\theta$-Kapustin--Witten equations admit only trivial solutions (Theorem~\ref{thm:background-Kapustin--Witten-vanishing}, cf.\ Section~\ref{sec:background-HWF-theory-general-manifolds}).
+This leaves the $\theta=0$ case, which is equivalent to Vafa--Witten theory~\cite{Vafa1994}, as the primary source of non-trivial Floer homology for compact four-manifolds~\cite{Haydys2015,Ong2022}.
+Er, Ong, and Tan also briefly discuss a continuous family of Haydys--Witten theories on four-manifolds of the form $X^3 \times S^1$.
+Such product manifolds permit a natural non-vanishing vector field $w$ along the $S^1$-factor and are thus closely related to the constructions discussed here~\cite[Section~7.4]{Er2023}.